thegreenwebfoundation/carbon.txt/README.md

 - Digital service providers (CDNs, hosting providers, managed services)
 - Individual website owners

-For digital service providers, there are a number of benefits that come with this convention.
+### For digital service providers

+Providers are able to:

-- They have a means through which they can broadcast that the infrastructure they manage or use to provide their service runs on green power.
+- Broadcast that the infrastructure they manage or use to provide their service runs on green power, in an open, transparent and publicly accessible way.
-- They have an open, transparent, publicly accessible way through which they can acknowledge and justify any green or carbon neutral credentials they are claiming.
+- Acknowledge and justify any green or carbon neutral credentials they are claiming.
-- It provides a way for digital service providers to be identified themselves in GreenChecks.
+- Identify themselves as an upstream provider in digital supply chains through [Green Web Checks](https://www.thegreenwebfoundation.org/green-web-check/).
 Take the example of _The Really Green CDN Company_ who offers a CDN service that runs on Google’s infrastructure.
 Currently, when a check is run against a site hosted on _The Really Green CDN Company’s_ network, the results returned would say the site is hosted by Google.
-After _The Really Green CDN Company_ implement the carbon.txt specification on their services, results from a GreenCheck would return showing the site hosted by _The Really Green CDN Company_ as well as any evidence linking to their use of Google’s services.
+After _The Really Green CDN Company_ implement carbon.txt on their services, results from a GreenCheck would return showing the site is hosted by _The Really Green CDN Company_ as well as any evidence linking to their use of Google’s services.
-- The convention also provides a way for a service provider to “pass on” this green accreditation to the websites that use their service.
+- “Pass on” their green credentials to websites or other downsteam services that use them.

-For individual website owners:
+### For individual website owners

+Website owners are able to:

-- They might not want to wait for my hosting provider to make DNS or HTTP Header changes.
-In this case, I can create my own carbon.txt file which can be used to indicate which provider I am using.
+- Create their own carbon.txt file which can be used to indicate which provider they are using.
+This is helpful if they do not want to wait for their upstream provider/s to make their own DNS or HTTP Header changes.
-- They might have their own, more detailed information to share.
-- Or, they might be using multiple providers for different parts of my website (e.g. one web host, another provider for images, another for advertising, and another for video).
-A carbon.txt file can also be used in this case, to indicate the different providers used on a site.
-This could then be used as a reference by other projects like the HTTP Archive’s Web Almanac, or by other services that aim to capture the overall “greenness” of the web.
+- Share their own, more detailed information.
+For example, they might be using multiple providers for different parts of their website.
+They may have a web host, another provider for images, another for advertising, another for video etc. Such information could then be used as a reference by other projects, like the [HTTP Archive’s Web Almanac](https://almanac.httparchive.org/en/2022/), or by other services that aim to capture the overall "greenness" of the web.

 ## How it works